QingpingMeng/gatsby-remark-images-native-lazy-load/README.md

 * `lazy`: Defer loading of the resource until it reaches a calculated distance from the viewport.
 * `eager`: Load the resource immediately, regardless of where it's located on the page.

-## What browrser are supporting this `loading` attribute?
+## What browsers are supporting this `loading` attribute?

-It is already suppported in Chrome 76 and later versions.
+It is already supported in Chrome 76 and later versions.
 It should be supported in any Chromium 76-based browser.

-If browser doesn't support this attribute, it will be ignored and images will load as usual.
+If the browser doesn't support this attribute, it will be ignored and images will load as usual.

 Check it out here: https://caniuse.com/#search=loading%20lazy

-### How to use this pluging?
+### How to use this plugin?

 In your gatsby.config.js: